PTsolvers/Galileo23-MC1-GPU/README.md

 > :bulb: If you run out of ideas, check-out the [scripts_s2/diffusion_2D_fun.jl](scripts_s2/diffusion_2D_fun.jl) script and try replacing the `??` by some more valid content.

 ### Solving  transient 2D diffusion on GPU
-let's now move to GPU computing.
-Starting from the [diffusion_2D_fun.jl]() script you just finalised, we'll make it ready for GPU execution.
+Let's now move to GPU computing.
+Starting from the [diffusion_2D_fun.jl](scripts_s2/diffusion_2D_fun.jl) script you just finalised, we'll make it ready for GPU execution.

 First, we need to modify the compute functions (or kernels hereafter) to replace the spatial loops by 2D vectorised indices that will parallelise the execution over many GPU threads:
 ```julia